UtkarshM-hub/Go_Student_DB/README.md

   ```bash
   go mod download && go build .
   ```
-### Congratulations🥳🎊 you've completed the setup of GO_CRUD_API on your local machine
+### Congratulations🥳🎊 you've completed the setup of GO_Student_DB on your local machine

 ## #Commands